nickbrandt/GitLab/doc/user/project/file_lock.md

 An **Unlock** button will be displayed if the file is already locked, and will be disabled if you do not have permission to unlock the file.

 If you did not lock the file, hovering your cursor over the button will show who locked the file.

-### Viewing and remove existing locks
+### View and remove existing locks

 The **Locked Files**, accessed from **Project > Repository** left menu, lists all file and directory locks.
 Locks can be removed by their author, or any user with Maintainer permissions and above.

+This list shows all the files locked either through LFS or GitLab UI.